Eat Local-Stay Local-Know Local!

 The CSA model encourages the involvement of the community and promotes the understanding of farming -how, when, where does my food come from?
 The shareholder money goes directly to the farm, the shareholder benefits without the costs associated with traditional marketing of produce.
 (Trucking, packaging, middlemen etc.).
 CSAs encourage environmentally safe, sustainable , local food production.

-For 20 weeks the shareholder receives his “share of the harvest”.
+For 20 weeks the shareholder receives their “share of the harvest”.
 It is enough to feed a family of four.
 The share varies weekly depending on what is in season and weather conditions.
-A full size paper bag is filled with approximately 5 to 15 lbs of the produce being harvested that week.Alternating Shares
+A full size paper bag is filled with approximately 5 to 15 lbs of the produce being harvested that week.Alternate Shares

 Many families find our shares too large.
-Therefore, we are offering an ALTERNATING SHARE.
+Therefore, we are offering an ALTERNATE SHARE.
 How does this work?
-Alternating share holders will pick up a share every other week instead of every week.
+Alternate share holders will pick up a share every other week instead of every week.
 There will be 10 pickups instead of 20, beginning in mid June and ending at the end of October (the same as a full share).
-The cost of an alternating share is $350.
+The cost of an alternate share is $350.
+Half shares/Split shares

 If you have a smaller family or if it is just you, then a regular share might be too much produce.
 If you have a person to split a share with then you can do this by just buying one full share and splitting it between you.
 You and that person will be responsible for splitting the share between yourselves.